 So, the question is – How can you lower the cart abandonment rate on your website?

-Well, one surefire way is the abandoned cart automation.
-You can send a cart abandonment email to the users and remind them to complete their purchase.
+Well, one surefire way is abandoned cart automation.
+You can send a cart abandonment email to the users and remind them to complete their purchases.
 Besides this, here are a few more tips:

 - Add a progress indicator